Guide to How to Wipe a Mac or Macbook Clean

 Before you use FileVault, there is a crucial downside.
 If you lose your password or the encryption key, your data may be gone for good!

 When you first set up a new Mac, you’re given the option of turning FileVault on.
-If you don’t do it then, you can turn on FileVault at any time by clicking on your Mac’s System Preferences, clicking on Security & Privacy, and clicking on the FileVault tab.
+If you don’t do it then, you can turn on FileVault at any time by clicking on your Mac’s System Preferences, clicking on Security & Privacy, and selecting the FileVault tab.
 Be warned, however, that the initial encryption process can take hours, as will decryption if you ever need to turn FileVault off.

 With FileVault turned on, you can restart your Mac into its Recovery System following the directions above and erase your hard drive using Disk Utility, once you’ve unlocked it (by selecting the disk, clicking the File menu, and clicking Unlock).
 That deletes the FileVault key, which means any data on the drive is useless.